girishrth/github-demo/README.md

 # github-demo
 This is for git command practice

-##ThiS code changes will be available in GITHUB
+##This code changes will be available in GITHUB

-##ThiS code changes will be available in Local Repository
+##This code changes will be available in Local Repository

+##This code changes will be available in Staging Area

+##This code changes will be available in Working Area